iamdoublewei/An-Intermittent-OTA-Approach-to-Update-the-DL-Weights-on-Energy-Harvesting-Devices/README.md

 # Overview

-- Paper Title: Incremental OTA Update for Deep Learning Powered Energy Harvesting IoT Devices
+- Paper Title: An Intermittent OTA Approach to Update the DL Weights on Energy Harvesting Devices
-- Conference: DATE 2022
+- Conference: ISQED 2022

 ## Hardware Requirements